 With a growing number of organizations adopting a hybrid work model, many are restructuring meeting rooms to be more conducive to smaller groups and video conferencing technology, rather than traditional, large boardrooms of the past.

-Step Four: Implement workplace software to book and track spaces.
+Step Four: Implement workplace software for room booking and desk booking

 VergeSense’s meeting analytics and integrated smart sensors can improve the on-site work experience even more by releasing conference or huddle rooms that have been “ghosted” so they don’t get left unused.